Skip to content

 Contributing to SIPNET

-All contributors are expected to adhere to the PEcAn Project Code of Conduct.
+All contributors must follow the project Code of Conduct.

-The tools/setup.sh script verifies that Python ≥ 3.8 is available, ensures that clang-format, clang-tidy, and git clang-format are installed (it automatically installs them on macOS and prints installation instructions for Ubuntu/Debian), and then copies the clang pre‑commit hook into .git/hooks.
+Setup Script The tools/setup.sh script verifies that Python ≥ 3.8 is available and that clang-format, clang-tidy, and git clang-format are installed.
+Automatically installs clang tools on macOS and prints installation instructions for Ubuntu/Debian.
+Then copies the clang pre‑commit hook into .git/hooks so that code formatting is checked on every commit.

-Note – running the script is unnecessary for documentation‑only edits, but it will save you time whenever you touch C/C++ code.
+Note – running tools/setup.sh is not necessary for documentation‑only edits, but it will save you time whenever you touch C/C++ code.

 GitHub Workflow